 Icarus 3.4A LED Driver

-I've been using an off the shelf driver for years; it's one of the most common drivers used by custom flashlight makers around the world.
-It's a good driver...but it's not spectacular.
-Until now, I've been limited by "what is available," but Icarus is the realization of a long standing goal.
+In the beginning, I used an off the shelf driver for years; it was one of the most common drivers used by custom flashlight makers around the world.
+Until we could afford to invest the time and money in our own driver, I was limited by "what was available."
+Icarus is the realization of a long standing goal.
 No expense is spared, no shortcuts taken, no compromise accepted.
 I'm proud to put the Prometheus stamp on this driver and it's the crowning jewel of all Alpha flashlights.
 Enough talk, let's get to the details.

 $45 for a driver, I must be insane right?